Fat, Sick and Nearly Dead

 Fat, Sick and Nearly Dead is a 2010 American documentary film which follows the 60-day journey of Australian Joe Cross across the United States as he follows a juice fast to regain his health under the care of Joel Fuhrman, Nutrition Research Foundation's Director of Research.
+Many health claims made regarding juice cleansing are not supported by scientific evidence.

 Summary

 The feature-length film follows Cross, who was depressed, weighed 310 lbs, suffered from a serious autoimmune disease, and was on steroids at the start of the film, as he embarks on a juice fast.
 Cross and Robert Mac, co-creators of the film, both serve on the Nutrition Research Foundation's Advisory Board.
 Following his fast and the adoption of a plant-based diet, Cross states in a press release that he lost 100 pounds and discontinued all medications.

 During his road-trip Cross meets Phil Staples, a morbidly obese truck driver from Sheldon, Iowa, in a truck stop in Arizona and inspires him to try juice fasting.

 A sequel to the first film, Fat, Sick and Nearly Dead 2, was released in 2014.